-- Use consistent names and structures throughout the database.
-Make it predictable; minimize uncertainty.
+- Use consistent names and structures throughout the database ot make it predictable and minimize uncertainty.

 - Provide value-added attributes, identify them as such, and keep them separate from the raw ClinicalTrials.gov content.
-(The Calculated_Values table contains data elements that were derived from existing data.)
+(For example the Calculated_Values table contains data elements that were derived from existing data.)

 - Table names are all plural. (ie. studies, facilities, interventions, etc.)